Launching: Troubleshooting (AWS)

 We generally recommend using an ALB with Matillion ETL.

-If you require further help launching Matillion ETL for Redshift, please visit our Getting Support page.
+A: If you require further help launching Matillion ETL for Redshift, contact Matillion Support.